bookkeeping tax

 If you or your spouse also use another vehicle for personal trips, then you can check Yes here.

-This asks if you have any records showing how you calculated the numbers above.
-Utilizing paper-based logbooks and expense-tracking applications like Craftybase are good ways of ensuring you have enough proof to support your claim.
+This asks if you have any records showing how you calculated the numbers above — and whether that evidence is written.
+Paper-based logbooks and expense-tracking applications like Craftybase are both good ways of ensuring you have enough proof to support your claim.

 Part V – Other Expenses